tlapinsk/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation Project
-In this project, I used Python to create an advanced neural network that classified sections of the road with decent reliability.
+In this project, I used Python to create an advanced neural network that classified road versus non-road sections of dataset.

 ## Project Info
-To see the implementation please go to `main.py` in the CarND-Semantic-Segmentation repository
+To see the implementation please go to `main.py` in the CarND-Semantic-Segmentation repository.

 ## Overview
 The goal of this project was to create a a fully convolutional neural network based on the VGG-16 image classifier architecture to perform semantic segmentation (road versus not road in images).